Secrets of a Secretaire

 Introduced in the 1760s to please the ladies, a bonheur du jour features a raised back with storage compartments.

 Dr. G. Harry McLaughlin's grandmother Ethel used to own the secretaire.

 Lyston Hall near Long Melford, Suffolk.

-Considering the large amount of wear on the velour writing surface, it may have been bought Ethel's father William Pawley for his bride Angeline when they married in 1875.
+The large amount of wear on the velour writing surface may indicate that Ethel's father William Pawley bought it for his bride Angeline when they married in 1875.